-- 98. Before payments are dispatched a printout of all data should be obtained, including an exceptions report from the payroll provider and this should be checked against source documentation by the Finance Department and then reviewed and signed by the Finance Manager or Finance Director in his or her absence.
-Authority to release the BACS payroll payment will be by two bank signatories. - 99.
-All salary payments are made by BACS. - 100.
-The Finance Department prepare a reconciliation between the current month's and the previous month's gross salary payments showing adjustments made for new appointments, resignations, pay increases etc. This reconciliation is reviewed and signed by Finance Manager. - 101.
+- 96. Before payments are dispatched a printout of all data should be obtained, including an exceptions report from the payroll provider and this should be checked against source documentation by the Finance Department and then reviewed and signed by the Finance Manager or Finance Director in his or her absence.
+Authority to release the BACS payroll payment will be by two bank signatories. - 97.
+All salary payments are made by BACS. - 98.
+The Finance Department prepare a reconciliation between the current month's and the previous month's gross salary payments showing adjustments made for new appointments, resignations, pay increases etc. This reconciliation is reviewed and signed by Finance Manager. - 99.
 The payroll system automatically calculates the deductions due from payroll to comply with current legislation.
 The major deductions are for tax, National Insurance contributions and pensions.
-The amounts payable are summarised on the gross to net pay print and BACs payments for these amounts are prepared by the Finance Department and authorised for payment by two bank signatories. - 102.
-The Finance Director carries out random payroll checks termly, including checking gross pay to employment contracts. - 103.
+The amounts payable are summarised on the gross to net pay print and BACs payments for these amounts are prepared by the Finance Department and authorised for payment by two bank signatories. - 100.
 After the payroll has been processed the nominal ledger postings will be made both to the payroll control account and to individual cost centres.
-The Finance Manager should review the payroll control account each month to ensure the correct amount has been posted from the payroll system, individual cost centres have been correctly updated and to identify any amounts posted to the suspense account. - 104.
+The Finance Manager should review the payroll control account each month to ensure the correct amount has been posted from the payroll system, individual cost centres have been correctly updated and to identify any amounts posted to the suspense account. - 101.
 Each month the gross pay per the payroll system is agreed in total to the data held on SIMS.